gchure/phd/src/chapter_01/section_03_evolutionary_adaptation.md

 mechanism by which shifts in the free energy can be mapped directly to changes in values of the biophysical parameters.
-This chapter, much like Chapter 2, was borne out of a wonderful collaboration with Manuel Razo-Mejia, Stephanie L. Barnes, Nathan M. Belliveau, Tal Einav, and Zofii A. Kaczmarek.
+This chapter, much like Chapter 2, was borne out of a wonderful collaboration with Manuel Razo-Mejia, Stephanie Barnes, Nathan Belliveau, Tal Einav, and Zofii Kaczmarek.
 Being able to launch another collaborative effort afforded us the opportunity to both develop a new theoretical interpretation for how mutations influence the free energy and acquire enough experimental data to thoroughly test it.